minw2828/ROSALIND/README.md

 ROSALIND
 ========

-Rosalind is a platform for learning bioinformatics through problem solving.
+Rosalind is a platform for learning bioinformatics through problem solving